xpack/update-checker-ts/README.md

 ### v2.0.0

-The project was migrated to TypeScript and the code is compiled into **ES6** modules, and can be consumed by both TypeScript and JavaScript packages.
+The project was migrated to TypeScript and the code is compiled into **ES6** modules, that can be consumed by both TypeScript and JavaScript packages.

 Other changes: